Welfare

 Brief Overview

 The Welfare Department was established in the mid-1980s.
-The department was to take charge of the welfare needs of the widows, less privileged and orphans in the Church.
+The department was to take charge of the welfare needs of widows, the less privileged, and orphans in the Church.
+And this is achieved through voluntary donations from the Church with huge support from the Board of Elders.

 The group is assigned to take care of first-timers to the Church during the regular Sunday services and the One Hour with God programme for easy follow-up.
 Additionally, the department is responsible for the occasional care of the widows and needy.
 This is achieved through voluntary donations from the Church with huge support from the Board of Elders.
 The department also raises funds to economically empower the less privileged members.